lzcjames/gitbook/Courses_Online/Oracle_Cloud_Infrastructure/Lession_2.md

 	- Resources can interact with other resources in different compartments
 	- Resources and compartments can be added and deleted anytime
 	- Resources can be removed from one compartment to another
-	- Resources from multiple regions can be
+	- Resources from multiple regions can be in the same compartment
+	- Compartments can be nested, 嵌套 (six levels)
+	-